samouraiworld/zenao/README.md

 Click `Start E2E Testing in Chrome`, this will open a controlled chrome browser.

-Select a test like `basics.cy.ts`, this will automatically start runnning the test and when done watch for changes in the test file located at `cypress/e2e/basics.cy.ts`.
+Select a test like `main.cy.ts`, this will automatically start runnning the test and when done watch for changes in the test file located at `cypress/e2e/main.cy.ts`.

 You can now edit the tests and they will automatically re-run on save.
 If you only edited app sources, you can run the tests manually by clicking on the refresh icon in cypress ui.